Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Other Important Information

-Personnel moving to USAG-Yongsan should make sure that creditors, membership affiliations, magazine publications, and of course family and friends have your new address.
-All addresses at USAG-Yongsan have an APO AP in the last line of the address.
+Personnel moving to USAG Yongsan-Casey should make sure that creditors, membership affiliations, magazine publications, and of course family and friends have your new address.
+All addresses at USAG Yongsan-Casey have an APO, AP in the last line of the address, your sponsor can assist you in setting up a P. O. Box.
 Make sure that the APO is used as the city and the AP as the state.
 It will assist computerized printed addresses in accepting this type of address.

 You have several options in making overseas phone calls.
-The major telephone companies, i.e. AT&T, MCI, and SPRINT, have dial-direct service to the US.
-A second option is to use a Korean prepaid phone card which are very well priced and can be purchased through AAFES concessionaires on USAG-Yongsan for rates to the U.S. as low as 6-10 cents a minute.
+The major telephone companies, i.e. AT&T, MCI, and SPRINT, have dial-direct service to the USA second option is to use a Korean prepaid phone card which are very well priced and can be purchased through AAFES concessionaires for rates to the U.S. as low as 6-10 cents a minute.
 Thirdly, many military members and families opt for a VOIP service connected to barracks or home line running via the internet.
 Many services are available after arrival in Korea.
-Fourth, you could make collect calls; this option is very expensive.
-You cannot receive collect phone calls on post phones.

 Non-Combatant Evacuation Operation (NEO) Exercises are designed to prepare Military Family Members, non-essential Civilian employees and their Family Members for evacuation from the Republic of Korea.
 Courageous Channel exercises take place twice a year.
 All non-combatants must participate in these exercises.
 Each unit/organization has a designated NEO Warden to help families prepare appropriate NEO packets including required documents, 3 days worth of provisions (water, food, toiletries, diapers, etc.) and NBC Mask assembly.
 Mask should be requested through unit supply upon arrival in country.
 Do not break the seal on Infant and Children's masks.
 Video instruction on mask assembly and hands-on masks assembly training is available through Unit NEO Wardens.
 Due to the possibility of evacuation from the ROK, families should use careful consideration when determining what household items, jewelry or family heirlooms to ship to Korea.
 Items that cannot be replaced due to sentimental value should not be brought.